 It was as drizzling lightly as Felicity carefully left the house and slipped into the barn.
 She held her breath as she passed the stalls and climbed up the ladder.
 She went over to the corner of the loft where Ben had once slept two years ago.
 She snuggled up on the cot left there and pulled her hand knit shawl tighter around her.
 Felicity felt some how safe yet even more worried as she sat were Ben had slept.
 She shuffled the nearby hay and found her writing supplies.
 She started writing:

 Felicity stopped there.
 Her pen pooled ink around the period.
 Ben suddenly flashed into her mind.
-His brown eyes and his brown hair that would get riddled in the wind as it passed.
+His brown eyes made her breath stop for a second.
+Felicity pictures Ben's brown hair that would get rustled in the wind as it passed.
 His genuine smile showed his pure white teeth.
 And she could almost hear his laugh.
 Her heart suddenly ached and she didn't understand it.

 Setting her pen aside she closed her eyes and began to think.
 That last time she saw him when she wished him goodbye in Fathers storage room at the store.
 He was picking up some of his belongings and also straightening the shelves.
 Ben had his back turned when she walked in.
 When he had turned he had jumped and said, "Good grief, Felicity!
 Planning to give me a heart attack before I leave?"
 Instantly Ben fell silent seeing her face containing her normal perky smile.
 He probably remembered that her Grandfather had died from a heart attack and reasoned that was the reason of her sadness.
 Then it seemed to have struck him: She was sad that he was leaving.
 "Um," He started.